Legionella in Water Systems

 - Anyone over 45 years old

 - People with impaired immune systems

-- Those suffering from respiratory, kidney, lung
+- Those suffering from respiratory, kidney, lung or heart problems

 - People with diabetes